Facebook iconWhat is Model Context Protocol (MCP) in 2025 - F22 Labs

 6. Enhanced Performance and Efficiency

-• Direct Data Access: By facilitating direct connections between AI models and data sources, MCP reduces latency and improves response times, leading to more efficient operations.
+• Direct Data Access: By facilitating direct connections between AI models and data sources, MCP reduces latency and improves response times, leading to more efficient operations, and approaches like STDIO transport in MCP further support streamlined communication between clients and servers.

 • Optimized Resource Utilization: Standardized integrations allow for better resource management, optimizing system performance and reducing overhead.